 Equitable relief: This column answers whether the demand for arbitration requested or an award ordered by the neutral arbitrator stated that a party requested equitable relief.

 Amount of monetary award: The amount of money listed on the award, if any.
 The monetary award amount includes any costs awarded.
-If blank, this means nothing is awarded or the case is pending.

 Other relief granted: Any other relief that is mentioned in the award.
-This will be blank if no equitable relief is granted.

 Allocation of fees: Options are 50% C/50% NC (fees split evenly between the parties), 100% NC (fees paid by nonconsumer party), blank (case is pending), or other (other arrangements between parties, amount specified).